Sherida101/Portfolio/README.md

   ```
 - Load the website locally on a browser with `npm start` now that the project is ready to be used.

-# Customize it to make your own portfolio ✏️
+# Customise it to make your own portfolio ✏️

 In this project, there are basically 4 things that you need to change to customize this to anyone else's portfolio: **package.json**, **Personal Information**, **Github Information** and **Splash Logo**.